 Prosthodontists specialize in fixing or replacing teeth on a much larger scale than the general dentist.
 The prosthodontist uses artificial teeth (dentures), gold crowns (caps), or ceramic crowns and veneers to replace the missing or extracted teeth.
 The prosthodontist is also very involved in the replacement of teeth using dental implants.

 Do you have any questions about the different dental specialties?
-Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547 or request an appointment online.
+Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547.